jeonghin/MPDP/README.md

 ### OpenAI Key

-Navigate to the `Code` and create a `.env` file.
+Navigate to the `Code` folder and create a `.env` file.
 Add your OpenAI key in there.

 ### Dash